JakeDawkins/apollo-tooling-test-projects/README.md

 For example, for running codegen on the `ts-client` project, you should first be `cd`ed into that project.

+Currently, the Apollo VS Code extension does _not_ support the multi-root workspace feature in VS Code.
+You must open the monorepo at the root or separately for a single project.

 ## Basic client

 This is a simple apollo client project, no bells or whistles.
 It uses a local